townhall9rushid-gif/nodealer/README.md

-# 🚀 NodeAler - AI-Powered Property & Vehicle Marketplace
+# 🚀 Property & Vehicle Marketplace

 **An OLX-like e-commerce platform built to scale.** Buy, sell, and connect instantly with real-time features, secure authentication, and advanced search capabilities.